-Rarest pothos cultivars are coveted by many horticulturists for their outstanding characteristics.
+Rarest pothos cultivars of the Araceae family are coveted by many horticulturists for their outstanding characteristics.
 Aside from their spectacular foliage displays, pothos plants are extremely easy to grow and maintain.

 - List of Rarest Pothos